incubrain/product-validator/README.md

 ### For Founders (Validation Features)

-**Free Launch Kit** — 4-step email sequence that guides you from placeholder site to validated landing page:
+**Free Validation Kit** — 4-step email sequence that guides you from placeholder site to validated landing page:

 - ✅ Automated email delivery with progressive content